sanyassyed/De_Coursework_WCD/docs/preworkNotes.md

 - **Superset**: An open-source business intelligence web application developed by Airbnb.

 T
-- **Terraform**: An open-source infrastructure as code software tool created by HashiCorp.
+- **Terraform**: An open-source infrastructure as code software tool created by HashiCorp used for provisioning resources.
 - **Thrift**: An open-source software framework for building cross-language services.
 - **TLA (Three-letter acronym)**: Abbreviation that consists of three letters representing an entity or concept.